estherjk/esthermakes.tech/_posts/2021-01-09-lanenet-on-nvidia-jetson.md

 ## Conclusion

-With a little bit of work to convert a TensorFlow model to TensorRT, we can now run real-time lane detection the NVIDIA Jetson Xavier NX.
+With a little bit of work to convert a TensorFlow model to TensorRT, we can now run real-time lane detection on the NVIDIA Jetson Xavier NX.
 Next steps are to try this on the entry-level Nano.